MarkusAmshove/Kluent/docs/JavaTime.md

 The following documentation is a overview around the assertions for `java.time.LocalDateTime`, `java.time.LocalDate` and `java.time.LocalTime`

-Not all cases are covered, all methods work as appropriate to the tested datetype.
+Not all cases are covered, but all methods work as appropriate to the tested datetype.

 There are extension functions for x.years(), x.months(), x.days(), x.hours(), x.minutes() and x.seconds().